 Make sure you check the load capacity of the attic ladder before purchasing it!
 Especially if you’re looking to transfer those heavy boxes upstairs, you need a stronger product that won’t break or hinge while you tread upon it.

 We start this list with a top-quality option.
-The Louisville Ladder comes with a rough attic opening measuring 22.5 x 54 inches.
+The Louisville Ladder comes with a rough attic opening measuring 25 x 63 inches.
 It conveniently provides ample space to carry larger items and boxes into the attic.
-This is also a versatile option; it fits an area with a ceiling height ranging from 7 foot 8 inches to 10 foot 3 inches.
+The stair is made from aluminum, making it both light and durable.
+It features an adjustable scissor action, allowing you to adjust the tension in order to properly support the stairs.
+A heavy gauge steel tread has been added for extra durability, ensuring the stair will last for years.

 It can be folded and unfolded without any hassle or noise